-There are many people thinking about and actually starting a mushroom farm in their existing homes or businesses.
+There are many people thinking about starting a mushroom farm in their existing homes or businesses.
 Learn about the technical experience needed to do so.

 In this post we explore commercial mushroom farming and how to start slow and make a profitable business.
 Starting a mushroom farm can be a large undertaking. if you would like help making a plan or helping design a farm that will fit for you, email willie at email@example.com.
 First this article walks through the basics of the processes involved in mushroom cultivation and then dives into the typical division found in the mushroom industry.